ucgmsim/velocity_modelling/wiki/DataFormats.md

 Where:
 - `lon_i` and `lat_i` are the longitude and latitude coordinates of point i.

-The first location should be the same as the last to form a closed polygon. ie. (lon_1, lat_1)=(lon_n, lat_n)
+The first location should be the same as the last to form a closed polygon, i.e., `(lon_1, lat_1) = (lon_n, lat_n)`.

-If the boundary data is found to be not closed, it will throw an error and the code will terminate.
+If the boundary data is not closed, an error will be thrown, and the code will terminate.

 ### Example